 There are several factors that make moving up the socioeconomic ladder difficult for many AAPIs.
 For one, 12% of the unauthorized (or undocumented) population in the U.S. are Asian Americans (see Immigration, below).
 Long-term unemployment is also a concern, especially with rising levels of student loan debt.
 Studies show that AAPI college graduates have higher unemployment rates than similarly educated whites.
 Of unemployed Asian Americans, nearly 41% were jobless for more than six months in 2013.

 So how is Bernie fighting to get AAPIs fair access to equal employment?

-Bernie has always valued the strength of worker diversity, working on measures like promoting minority-owned businesses in 1998.
-In addition to recently proposing legislation to create 13 million new jobs by rebuilding our crumbling infrastructure, Bernie is a cosponsor of the Equal Employment for All Act of 2015 which would prohibit employers from running credit checks on interviewees.
+Bernie has promoted minority-owned businesses since 1998.
+He recently proposing legislation to create 13 million new jobs by rebuilding our crumbling infrastructure and a jobs guarantee to anyone who wants one.
+Bernie is a cosponsor of the Equal Employment for All Act of 2015, which would prohibit employers from running credit checks on interviewees.
 This would allow more opportunities for AAPIs whose credit suffered due to unemployment.
-Bernie is also a strong supporter of unions that benefit AAPIs on many levels, including better hourly wages, health insurance, and plans for retirement:
+Bernie is also a strong supporter of unions and strengthening the labor movement which benefits AAPIs on many levels, including better hourly wages, health insurance, and pension plans for retirement

-I bet the “model minority” myth affects AAPIs in school as much as in the workplace, huh?
+How are AAPIs doing in school as much as in the workplace, huh?